 One Day In Paris: Itinerary – In Detail

-Here’s the itinerary for a great one day in Paris.
+Here’s the itinerary for the perfect one day in Paris.
 There’s a lot in this itinerary – but this is about maximising your day.
-To stop it from feeling like a rush, I’ve built in plenty of time into the itinerary, so if you want to linger in some places, that’s fine; you can still do everything else.
+To stop it from feeling like a rush, I’ve built plenty of time into the itinerary, so if you want to linger in some places, that’s fine; you can still do everything else.

 The Eiffel Tower

 Start early, for example, 9:30 am, to make the most of your day.

 The Eiffel Tower is normally on the list for people visiting Paris because it is so iconic, you won’t be able to resist seeing it.

 However, if you are only in Paris for a day, I don’t recommend you go up the tower.
 There are queues and it takes a long time; you will spend a lot of your precious single day in Paris here if you go up the tower.
 And, frankly, there are better views of Paris elsewhere because the view of Paris from the Eiffel Tower doesn’t have the Eiffel Tower in it!